 - Assessing your usual practices and procedures and flagging up any issues

 - Attending meetings with you as your legal counsel

-- Basic IP, employment law, data protection and company secretarial advice (with assistance from experts available if necessary).
+- Basic IP, employment law. company secretarial and data protection law firm advice (with assistance from experts available if necessary).

 find out more >